Credit: 2010 USCG CPO Patrick Kelly. BP Deepwater Horizon oil spill.

 Environmental Justice: Tribes and Frontline Communities

-We respond to invites from Tribes and communities where people believe they have been sickened by oil-chemical activities or might become sickened by proposed oil-chemical activities.
+We respond to calls from Tribes and communities where people have been sickened by oil-chemical activities including spills or might become sickened by proposed oil-chemical activities.

 Before

-Before oil and gas infrastructure development or inevitable disasters, we collaborate to strengthen campaigns and public comments to minimize health harm from dirty energy development and to advance clean energy solutions.
+Before oil and gas infrastructure development or inevitable disasters, we collaborate to strengthen local efforts to minimize health harm from dirty energy development and to advance clean energy solutions.

 During

-During oil spills or chemical plant disasters, we suggest ways that people might best protect themselves, their loved ones, workers, and their communities from exposures to the oil-chemical release and the disaster response, which can create its own suite of environmental and human health problems.
+During oil spills or chemical plant disasters, we suggest ways that people might best protect themselves, their loved ones, workers, and their communities from exposures to the oil-chemical release and the disaster response products, like dispersants, which can create more harm than the oil alone.

 After

-After disasters, we continue to work in and with communities to minimize long-term health harm and advocate science- and evidence-based solutions to better protect the health of workers and families.
+After disasters, we continue to work in and with communities to document and minimize long-term health harm and advocate science- and evidence-based policy changes to better protect the health of workers and families.

 The Law: Oil Spill Preparation and Response Planning